 - chemical reaction, if any, in the plastic;

 - the temperature range over which the plastic cools after its shape has been permanently established in the mold, coupled with its coefficient of thermal expansion ;

 - The degree to which the material has been compressed during molding.
 The first factor is an inherent property of each thermosetting compound and cannot be controlled by the molder or fabricator.

-The second is controllable partially by the manufacturer of the material, in that the coefficient of thermal expansion of any plastic is influenced by the characteristics of the resins, fillers, plasticisers, etc., of which it is composed.
+The second is controllable partially by the manufacturer of the material, in that the coefficient of thermal expansion of any plastic is influenced by the characteristics of the resins, fillers, plasticizers, etc., of which it is composed.

-Since the coefficients of thermal expansion of plastics are greater than those of the metals used for molds, a molded article which exactly fills a mold cavity at an elevated temperature will be smaller than the mold cavity when both have been cooled to room temperature.
+Since the coefficients of thermal expansion of plastics are greater than those of the metals used for molds, a molded article that exactly fills a mold cavity at an elevated temperature will be smaller than the mold cavity when both have been cooled to room temperature.

-It is controllable also to some degree by the molder ; thus a piece molded from the thermosetting resin at 300 °F will be slightly larger than another piece molded from the same material in the same mold at 350°F, when both have been cooled to room temperature.
+It is controllable also to some degree by the molder; thus a piece molded from the thermosetting resin at 300 °F will be slightly larger than another piece molded from the same material in the same mold at 350°F when both have been cooled to room temperature.

 The third factor mentioned above is controlled entirely by the molder, and its total effect is the most difficult to predict.

 In general, the more the material is compressed, the less the shrinkage will be.
 Under certain conditions, the molded piece may actually be larger than the mold cavity in which it was formed.

 Some of the conditions that may influence the extent to which a molding compound is compressed in the mold are given below: